 9 Monitoring and review of this policy?

-9.1 This policy is reviewed yearly by the Head of HR and the Managing Partner.
-Recommendations for change should be reported to the Head of HR or the Managing Partner.
+9.1 This policy is reviewed yearly by the Head of HR and the Head of Compliance.
+Recommendations for change should be reported to the Head of HR or the Head of Compliance.

 9.2 We will continue to review the effectiveness of this policy to ensure it is achieving its objectives.